Specific Learning Difficulties - Vision Therapy/Behavioural Optometry/Dyslexia

 'The primary purpose of the visual system is to direct actions'

-Only one in five people who have Specific Learning Difficulties benefit from prescribed coloured lenses.
+About one in five people who have Specific Learning Difficulties may benefit from prescribed coloured lenses, if they present with visual stress.

 The colour is specific to each individual and has to be selected with precision.
 The instrument specifies the tint appropriate for glasses or contact lenses.
-When prescribed the tint permits a more fluent, efficient and comfortable reading.
+When prescribed the tint can permit a more fluent, efficient and comfortable reading.

 'Vision development is child development viewed optometrically'